Vision-Action Policy 2025-2026

 almost worked

-83 teleoperation episodes.
-ViT-Tiny vision encoder, PaliGemma tokenizer (receiving zeros), 4-layer self-attention transformer, 50-step action chunking with L1 loss.
-It reached for the screwdriver but couldn't grasp consistently.
+I trained this on 83 teleoperation episodes.
+It used a ViT-Tiny vision encoder, a PaliGemma tokenizer (which received zeros), a 4 layer self-attention transformer, and 50 step action chunking with L1 loss.
+It reached for the screwdriver but could not grasp it consistently.

-The failures were instructive: self-attention let action queries contaminate each other before seeing the scene.
+The failures taught me a lot.
+Self-attention let the action queries contaminate each other before they saw the scene.
 Deterministic regression averaged out the multimodal demonstrations.
 The unfrozen backbone overfitted in 2000 steps.

 PRANA v2